 compare different records (now did they use decimal or binary gigabytes?).

 To simplify things, we use powers of 10.
 When the Unix ls or the Windows dir commands display file sizes in hexadecimal, we might reconsider.

 A report describing the work and the system.
-You should also tell us, but not necessarily include in the report, the checksum of the input and output file(s), and the number of duplicate keys in the output.
+You should also tell us, separate from the report, the checksum of the input and output file(s), and the number of duplicate keys in the output.

 Whom should our results be submitted to?